 It begun in 1986 with a small tented camp at Panna – Ken River Lodge.
-Between 2007 -2010 two more lodges were setup and it was not until the year 2010 that they all were put together under a common umbrella.
-Today Pugdundee Safaris is run by a passionate team of wildlifers and hospitality professionals with a team of over 300 people committed in providing an incredible wildlife experience.
+Between 2007 -2010 two more lodges were setup.
+It was not until the year 2010 that they all were put together under a common umbrella.
+Today a passionate team of wildlifers and hospitality professionals of over 300 people run Pugdundee Safaris and are committed in providing an incredible wildlife experience .
 The team includes naturalists, nature Guides, mahouts, boat men, trackers and a marketing team based in Delhi.

 Pugdundee is a hindi word meaning a foot trail commonly used by humans and animals.